Nkenge Touré: Career

 When many of the members of the D.C.
 Black Panthers chapter went to California to work on the mayoral and City Council campaigns of Bobby Seale and Elaine Brown in 1973, Touré and her husband stayed behind in D.C.
 They founded Save the People (STP) and ran the Education for Liberation Bookstore on 9th and H. Save The People was asked to sell The Black Panther, the Party's newspaper in the party's absence as well as continue providing free meals, health care, and education to the community.

 In 1974 she became the second Black woman to join the staff of the D.C.
 Rape Crisis Center.
 Touré worked at the Center for thirteen years, serving as General Administrator and Director of Community Education.
 She wrote anti-sexual assault curricula for students, spoke widely, worked on their rape crisis hotline, and appeared regularly in the media.
 She pioneered DC's Anti-Rape Week and Coalition for a Hassle Free Zone, an anti-street harassment campaign.
 Nkenge and Patrice Touré were divorced in 1979.

 Touré was one of the co-founders of the Women's Section of the National Black United Front, defending women's rights within Black Nationalist politics and ensuring their issues were represented.
 In 1982, Touré co-founded the International Council of African Women (ICAW) with Loretta Ross to prepare a delegation of American women to attend the 1985 United Nations Conference on Women in Nairobi, Kenya.
 ICAW was the primary source providing information, support, and encouragement to African American women to organize delegations and attend the "Herstoric" conference.
 She was President of the D.C.
 Chapter of the National Black Women's Health Project (now Black Women's Health Imperative) from 1987-1994.

-Since 1990 she has been working with women substance abusers, women living with HIV/AIDS, women and children residing in transitional housing, and babies born with HIV.
-Touré has been a weekend volunteer and served on the board of My Sister's Place, a shelter for battered women and their children, and on the board of the National Center for Human Rights Education.
+Since 1990 she worked with women substance abusers, women living with HIV/AIDS, women and children residing in transitional housing, and babies born with HIV.
+Touré was a weekend volunteer and served on the board of My Sister's Place, a shelter for battered women and their children, and on the board of the National Center for Human Rights Education.
 She has been active with SisterSong Women of Color Reproductive Justice Collective.